listumps/wine_themes/README.md

 # wine_themes

-A collection of restyled .msstyles themes for wine
+A collection of restyled .msstyles themes for wine.

 ## Description